 Check it out:

-Before a stage performance, Bocchi attends a Maid Cafe , so obviously she must wear the signature outfit to serve customers.
-In the original manga, Bocchi could barely fit her large breasts into her outfit, but in the anime adaptation it was made smaller.
-Yes, she is a nerf, and one of the weakest.
+Before a stage performance, Bocchi attends a maid cafe , so she obviously wears her signature outfit to serve customers.
+In the original manga, Bocchi could barely fit her large breasts into the outfit, but in the anime adaptation, it was reduced.
+Yes, it's a nerf, and one of the weakest.

-The production had already hinted that Bocchi's breasts were smaller than in the original manga in previous episodes, but the last episode was the perfect proof to show this fact.
+The production had already hinted that Bocchi's breasts were smaller than in the original manga in previous episodes, but the final episode was the perfect proof of this fact.
 Why was this decision made?
-There are no clues as to what was possible, although perhaps the production wanted Bocchi to become popular with fans because of his personality and not because of his body, something they definitely achieved .
+There's no clue as to what might have happened, although perhaps the production wanted Bocchi to become popular among fans because of her personality rather than her body, something they definitely achieved .
 Would Bocchi's popularity have been different if she had kept her large breasts?
-After all, let's remember that the manga has gone unnoticed until now.
+After all, let's remember that the manga has gone largely unnoticed until now.

 Synopsis:

-Hitori “Bocchi” Gotou, lonely and eager to blend in with others, spends her time playing the guitar.
-One fateful day, Bocchi meets extroverted drummer Nijika Ijichi, who invites her to join the Kessoku Band when her guitarist, Ikuyo Kita, runs away before her first show.
-Soon after, Bocchi meets his latest partner, the brilliant bassist Ryou Yamada.
+Lonely and eager to fit in, Hitori “Bocchi” Gotou spends her time playing the guitar.
+One fateful day, Bocchi meets the outgoing drummer Nijika Ijichi, who invites her to join the Kessoku Band when their guitarist, Ikuyo Kita, runs away before their first show.
+Soon after, Bocchi meets her newest partner, the brilliant bassist Ryou Yamada.

-Although their first performance together is mediocre, the girls are strengthened by their shared love of music, and Kita soon joins them again.
-Finding happiness in performing, Bocchi and his classmates put all their efforts into improving as musicians while making the most of their fleeting high school days.
+Though their first performance together is mediocre, the girls are strengthened by their shared love of music, and Kita soon joins them again.
+Finding joy in performing, Bocchi and her classmates put all their efforts into improving as musicians while making the most of their fleeting high school days.